diogocardoso28/diogocardoso28/README.md

 I've been codig for around 5 years.
 I'm a tech addict, so if it computes it interests me.
 Currently studying Computer Engineering @IPLeiria

-* 🌍  I'm based in Portugal
+* 🌍  I'm based in Leiria, Portugal
 * 🖥️  See my portfolio at [Portfolio](http://diogocardoso28.github.io/Me/)
 * ✉️  You can contact me at [diogo.kardoso2003@live.com](mailto:diogo.kardoso2003@live.com)
 * 🤝  I'm open to collaborating on Android Projects and smart home projects